 European Autonomous Driving Forecast up to 2025 by Driving & Parking

-Our European Autonomous Driving forecast finds that European carmakers will lead AD deployment over the next decade
+Our European Autonomous Driving forecast finds that European carmakers will lead the race in Autonomous Driving deployment over the next decade

-Europe presents a favourable environment for the introduction and adoption of higher autonomy given the leadership of European brands in the Advanced Driver Assistance market, government support and developed road infrastructure.
-However, the regulatory, legal and insurance framework still need to evolve to support fully autonomous cars.
+Europe presents a favorable environment for the introduction and adoption of higher autonomy given the leadership of European brands in the Advanced Driver Assistance market, government support, and developed road infrastructure.
+However, the regulatory, legal, and insurance framework still need to evolve to support fully autonomous cars.

-2018 is the year of data validation for Level 3 features but 2021 is the year of deployment
+2018 was the year of data validation for Level 3 features but 2021 is the year of deployment

 November 2017 saw the launch of the first-ever Level 3 capable car, Audi’s A8 equipped with the AI Traffic Jam Pilot, but Audi’s system has not been activated yet due to data validation requirements and other regulatory hurdles.
 After the completion of the necessary data collection and validation, activation of Level 3 is expected to occur by mid-2018 via SOTA.

-Deployment of Conditional-Automation (SAE L3) in Europe will come in 2021 since carmakers did not take advantage of exemptions from the regulatory framework
+Deployment of Conditional-Automation (SAE L3) in Europe will come in 2021 since carmakers did not take advantage of exemptions from the regulatory framework since 2018

 Europe, continues to be a favourable environment for SAE L3 deployment, gaining significant government support in leading markets, especially in the UK and Germany.
 However, Type Approval of L3 is not allowed yet, as with the rest of UN-ECE, while only Germany legally allows “eyes-off” (in L3).
 As a result, OEMs will seek exemptions to deploy Level 3 in the EU under the (EU) Article 20; but this exemption does not apply to other UN-ECE counterparties, e.g. South America and Asia, effectively restraining L3 deployment.